Business energy vs domestic energy

 How to switch business energy

-You’ve probably noticed that switching suppliers for your business energy is a time-consuming and a huge effort.
-Which can be frustrating if it’s just one part of a much larger operation you have to manage.
+You might think that switching suppliers for your business energy is time-consuming and a bit of a headache.
+This can be frustrating if it’s just one part of a much larger operation you have to manage.
 But changing suppliers and finding great deals is what we’re about.
 Our team of energy-savvy experts can make sure you’re on the absolute best deal on the market.
 Here’s what we do, in a nutshell:

 - We talk - Talk to us about what you want help with - one, or both of your energy contracts.

-- We search - Our experts search live data and prices from a whole multitude of suppliers to get the deal that is perfect for you.
+- We search - Our experts search live data and prices from a panel of commercial electricity suppliers and business gas providers to get the deal that is perfect for you.

 There’s little stopping you running through your own quotes, but you’ll soon find it takes up a lot of time getting separate quotes for gas and electricity from each individual supplier.
 But a 10 minute call to our business energy experts means they can take care of the switch, and you can be sure you’re getting the best deal available.
 And we don’t charge you a penny for using our service.